Turbo Takeaways

 Consider refinancing if your monthly mortgage payments are high because of the rising mortgage rates.
 Many borrowers opt for adjustable-rate mortgages because of the lower monthly payments, but once the fixed rate term is over and the loan converts to an adjustable rate, you may struggle.

 Talk to your mortgage provider to see if there is a cap on how much your payments can rise during a fixed period.
 Explore options to refinance your mortgage to a fixed rate.
-Shop around for a new mortgage and compare features such as interest rates and repayment penalties before refinancing your mortgage.
+Shop around and compare interest rates, repayment terms, and penalties before refinancing your mortgage.

 2. Ask About Forbearance